VMI-ETH/newsletter/contents/Apr-2025/intro.md

 Dear colleagues,

+We are super excited to announce that our VMI Summer Retreat 2025 will take place in Locarno!
+And...you can register starting...now!!

 We are delighted to present to you our new board!
 We wish them a happy and successful term!

 ANNND we're back on Instagram! make sure you follow us to stay up-to-date on our latest activities!